JodyMurray/my-api/README.md

     JWT_AUTH_REFRESH_COOKIE = 'my-refresh-token'
     ```

 * Create a new serializers.py file in the api folder.

-* Import the following files at the top of the new serializers file:
+Then import the following files at the top of the new serializers file:

     *from dj_rest_auth.serializers*